DaniilGurski/u03-compatibility-quiz/src/docs/GAME_MECHANICS.md

 - Should write out in the `<option>` how many questions there are in a category
 - Save the choosen category

-The section contains a button that takes you two the "Who's playing?"-section.
+The section contains a button that takes you to the "Who's playing?"-section.

 ## Who's playing?